 In 1872, Emperor Meiji ate meat in public, cementing its place in the Japanese diet and increasing beef consumption by thirteen times in Tokyo alone.

-Increasing industrialization, a change in attitudes towards beef, and trade with the rest of the world allowed Japan to start the breeding of what would become Wagyu cattle by combining native strains with European imports.
+Increasing industrialization, a change in attitudes towards beef, and trade with the rest of the world allowed Japan to start breeding what would become Wagyu cattle by combining native strains with European imports.

-The varieties of Wagyu Cattle
+The Varieties of Wagyu Cattle

 These four main breeds are: